silnrsi/smith/contrib/rrun/README.md

 However, keeping the project in shared folders costs in performance: on a Windows host, building the project directly in the shared folders is two to five times slower than if the project folder were in the VM's emulated drive (or, better yet, a ramdrive).

 `rrun` provides a way to have both the convenience of shared folders and the performance of a ramdrive. `rrun` will rsync the project files from the shared drive to a ramdrive within the VM, run smith (or any arbitrary command) on that copy, and then rsync everything back.
-Even with the overhead of the rsync commands, you come out ahead.
+Even with the overhead of the rsync commands, it usually comes out ahead.

 ## Installation